parijatmishra/parijatmishra.github.io/_posts/2021-05-26-avoiding-pitfalls-metrics-performance.md

 Does this version of "20% time" feel like time that is meant for people to feel free and be creative?

-Before you go down the path of attempting to make every part of the organization systematic with a top-down approach, using metrics to measure performance, consider whether this approach will lead to systemic problems (pun intended).
+**Takeaway.** Before you go down the path of attempting to make *every* aspect of an organization systematized, consider whether this approach will lead to the destruction of the ability of the organization to adapt to changing business circumstances in order to deliver objectives.

 ### 6. Productive Motive: To Inform and Motivate

 Organizations undertake changes to improve some outcome.
 People resist change.
 One common objection is that the change won't improve the outcome significantly or at all.
-By implementing metrics to measure the outcome, getting some progressive groups to implement change, and then widely sharing the effects on outcomes (assuming they were positive), leaders can convince conservative groups that the effect on outcomes is real and significant and convince them to adopt the changes.
-If the impact on outcomes is not positive, management has avoided a mistake and perhaps learnt something along the way.
+By implementing metrics to measure the outcome, getting some progressive groups to implement change, leaders can determine if their hypothesis is true.
+If the impact on outcomes is positive, then by widely sharing the results, leaders can convince conservative groups to adopt the changes.
+If the impact on outcomes is not positive, leaders can cut their losses and limit the cost of change.
 The value of metrics is to present information clearly.

 For example, [Peter Pronovost][pronovost], a previous intensive care specialist physician and professor, concluded that a simple 5 item check-list protocol would reduce infections in a particular, common, medical procedure.
 Surgeons are not fans of checklists.
-Pronovost managed to convince a large group of hospitals to participate in 2003 ("Keystone Initiative"), and in 2006 reported that they were able to reduce infections up to 66%, and save an estimated 1500 lives and
-$100 million over 18 months.
-In 2008 [Time named Pronovost][pronovost-time] one
-of the 100 most influential people in the world.
+Pronovost managed to convince a large group of hospitals to participate in 2003 to participate in what later came to be called the "Keystone Initiative", and in 2006 reported that they were able to reduce infections up to 66%, and save an estimated 1500 lives and $100 million over 18 months.
+In 2008 [Time named Pronovost][pronovost-time] one of the 100 most influential people in the world.

 An important aspect of the initiative was that the participants did not just implement the new protocol, but used metrics.
 In the original [2006